moorepants/dissertation/motioncapture.rst

 ---------

-All of the experiments were performed on a 3x5 m treadmilll at the the Vrije Unitversetiet over a three day period.
-The treadmill had a 1% incline.
+All of the experiments were performed on a 3x5 m treadmilll at the the Vrije Universiteit over a three day period.
+The treadmill had a 1% incline to counter the rolling resistance.
 We used two bicycle donated by Batavus: the Browser and the Stratos Deluxe.

 Manuevers
 ---------